VincentSe/HilbertProofs/README.md

 However, each time we add an axiom we must think : does it break the theory ?
 Does it introduce contradictions ?
 Does it prove or disprove previously undecidable formulas ?
 There are cases like the one above where we are sure that the new axiom does not affect the formulas of the previous theory : [conservative extensions](https://en.wikipedia.org/wiki/Conservative_extension).
 Roughly speaking, when the new axiom concerns only the new primitive symbol (`\subseteq` above), then it does not affect formulas that do not use the new symbol.
 Precisely speaking, each [model](https://en.wikipedia.org/wiki/Model_theory) of the previous theory can be extended to a model of the new theory, so by [Gödel's completeness theorem](https://en.wikipedia.org/wiki/G%C3%B6del%27s_completeness_theorem) there are no more contradictions.

-HilbertProofs has 3 syntactic constructs to guarantee that an axiom is a conservative extension via a new primitive symbol.
+HilbertProofs has 3 syntactic constructs which guarantee that an axiom is a conservative extension, via a new primitive symbol.
 The subset relation is defined by the first of these constructs :
 ```
 x \subseteq y == \A z : z \in x => z \in y
 ```